druid-io/druid-io.github.io/docs/latest/design/coordinator.md

  Returns audit history of rules for all datasources. default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in coordinator runtime.properties

+* `/druid/coordinator/v1/rules/history?count=<n>`

+ Returns last <n> entries of audit history of rules for all datasources.

 * `/druid/coordinator/v1/rules/{dataSourceName}/history?interval=<interval>`

  Returns audit history of rules for a specified datasource. default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in coordinator runtime.properties

+* `/druid/coordinator/v1/rules/{dataSourceName}/history?count=<n>`

+ Returns last <n> entries of audit history of rules for a specified datasource.

+#### Intervals

+* `/druid/coordinator/v1/intervals`

+Returns all intervals for all datasources with total size and count.

+* `/druid/coordinator/v1/intervals/{interval}`

+Returns aggregated total size and count for all intervals that intersect given isointerval.

+* `/druid/coordinator/v1/intervals/{interval}?simple`

+Returns total size and count for each interval within given isointerval.

+* `/druid/coordinator/v1/intervals/{interval}?full`

+Returns total size and count for each datasource for each interval within given isointerval.

 ### POST